Virtual Makers Fair 2021 - part of Saltaire Arts Trail. This event has now finished.

 Week 2: Thurs 3 - Sun 6 June

-> Browse the Virtual Makers Fair Artist Gallery
+> Browse all makers who took part in the Virtual Makers Fair Artist Gallery

 Saltaire Makers Fair

 As a response to the challenges facing artists and makers due to the Covid-19 pandemic and to replace our twice-annual Makers Fair events that Saltaire Inspired host at Victoria Hall, Saltaire, during the Saltaire Arts Trail in May and Saltaire Festival in September, we held two online events and a pop up shop in 2020.
 Two successful Virtual Makers Fairs, in partnership with ShopApp, ran in May/June and Oct-Dec.
 Selling work from a selection of the UK's finest designer-makers, these events allowed customers to browse and buy from the comfort of their own home.